quenbyako/testrepo-666/.github/ISSUE_TEMPLATE/02-pkgsite-removal.md

 ---
-name: package removal from pkg.go.dev
+name: Package removal from pkg.go.dev
 about: request a package be removed from the documentation site
 title: "x/pkgsite: package removal request for [type path here]"
 labels: pkgsite